 General rehabilitation objectives are outlined in Section 4.
-The rehabilitation objectives for each mine domain are presented in Table 12.
+The rehabilitation objectives for each mine domain are presented in Table 13.

-Table 12: Domain Rehabilitation Objectives
+Table 13: Domain Rehabilitation Objectives

-Code Domain Name Rehabilitation Objectives Where not required in the Ashtonfield Agreement, all buildings, fixed plant and powerlines will be demolished and removed from the site.
-Under the Ashtonfield Agreement designated roads will be left in a 1 Infrastructure Areas maintained condition at the end of operations suitable for 2WD or 4WD dry weather access.
+Code Domain Name Rehabilitation Objectives 1 Infrastructure Areas All infrastructure will be subject to obtaining appropriate approvals.
+All buildings, fixed plant and powerlines will be demolished and removed from the site unless subsequent approvals Designated roads, services and powerlines will be justified and left for landuse access, bushfire access, easement access or access for Hunter Water.
+Roads will be left in a maintained condition at the end of operations.
+Other roads which are not justified or do not obtain other approval will be deep ripped and sown with a pasture grass seed mix suitable for grazing.
 The landform will be re-graded and contoured to be compatible with surrounding natural landscape.
-All areas will be seeded with a pasture grass seed mix suitable for grazing purposes or seeded with a mix of native tree and shrub species similar to the surrounding vegetation community.
+All areas will be seeded with a pasture grass seed mix suitable for grazing purposes or seeded with native trees to establish trees over pasture with species similar to the surrounding vegetation community.
+2 Tailings Storage Area All tailings infrastructure will be removed and tailings capped and rehabilitated.
+Use of rehabilitated tailings emplacements for post-closure infrastructure is unlikely due to increased stability risks, and rehabilitation will consist of stable, undulating, self-draining, landforms with a cover of pasture grass.
+3 Water Management Area The major water storage dams will remain after operations cease for stock water in alignment with the approved landuse.
+After removal of associated infrastructure, disturbed areas will be seeded with a pasture grass seed.
 Remaining infrastructure will be subject to obtaining appropriate approvals.
-Tailinga Storage All tailings infrastructure will be removed and tailings capped and rehabilitated.
-2 Tailings Storage Area Use of rehabilitated tailings emplacements for post-closure infrastructure is unlikely due to increased stability risks, and rehabilitation will consist of stable, undulating, self draining, landforms with a cover of pasture grass.
-3 Water Management Area Under the Ashtonfield Agreement the major water storage dams will remain after operations cease.
-After removal of associated infrastructure, disturbed areas will be seeded with a pasture grass seed mix or native species depending on surrounding vegetation.
-Remaining infrastructure will be subject to obtaining appropriate approvals.
 4 Overburden Emplacement The landform will be graded and contoured to be compatible with surrounding natural landscape.
-Shaped overburden emplacement areas will be seeded with a pasture grass seed mix suitable for grazing purposes or seeded with a mix of native tree and shrub species similar to the surrounding vegetation community.
+Shaped overburden emplacement areas will be seeded with a pasture grass seed mix suitable for grazing purposes or seeded with native trees to establish trees over pasture with species similar to the surrounding vegetation community.
 This will result in a mix of rural pasture and habitat enhancement areas blending with the surrounding landscape.
-After mining operations conclude the remaining final void will be utilised as a rejects disposal area.
-After operations are completed (est 2030) the landform will be graded and contoured to be compatible with surrounding natural landscape as far as possible.
-5 Active Mining Area The mining void remaining in the post mining landscape will be safe, stable and non-polluting.
-Final void batters will be seeded with a pasture grass seed mix suitable for grazing purposes or seeded with a mix of native tree and shrub species similar to the surrounding vegetation community.
+5 Active Mining Area After mining operations conclude the remaining final void will be utilised as a rejects disposal area.
+After operations are completed the landform will be graded and contoured to be compatible with surrounding natural landscape as far as possible.
+The mining void remaining in the post mining landscape will be safe, stable and non-polluting.

-Code Domain Name Rehabilitation Objectives C & D Rehabilitated Areas These areas require maintenance and monitoring only.
+Final void batters will be seeded with a pasture grass seed mix suitable for grazing or seeded with native trees to establish trees over pasture with species similar to the surrounding vegetation community.
+Code Domain Name Rehabilitation Objectives C&D Rehabilitated Areas These areas require maintenance and monitoring only.
 Maintenance may include periodic fertiliser application, weed management and soil conservation works.